bitrip-code/api-dev-documentation/README.md

 ## `GET: /user/{userID}`

-Gets a user by their ID.
+- This API endpoint retrieves a user based on their unique ID.

-Example Request:
+### Example Request:

+- Here's an example request you can use to retrieve a user:

 ```js
 const url = "https://api.bitrip.com/user/dn82sDBSlbNj4hY9Hx0m490hIEl2";